JavaScript is required for this site to function.

-Creating a ruled CSS grid layout
+Creating a ruled CSS Grid using borders and outlines

 <div class="ruled-grid">